viper-adnan/Warez/Tools.md

 - [y2mate.com](https://anonym.to/?http://y2mate.com/) - Download Video and Audio from YouTube.
 - [youtube-dl](https://anonym.to/?http://ytdl-org.github.io/youtube-dl/index.html) - youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.
 - [TheFrenchGhostys YouTube-DL Archivist Scripts](https://gitlab.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts) - The ultimate collection of scripts for YouTube-DL.
+- [YoutubeDownloader](https://anonym.to/?https://github.com/ShimmyMySherbet/YoutubeDownloader) -  A Music downloader with Spotify integration for automatic metadata application.

 ### YouTube Channel Blocker
 - [YouTube Cleaner](https://anonym.to/?https://addons.mozilla.org/firefox/addon/youtube-cleaner/) - (Firefox) - YouTube cleaner offers the ability to block specific user defined channels.